lalabuy948/lalabuy948/README.md

 - 🎩 Result-oriented engineer and agency runner with a proven track record.
 - 👨🏻‍💻 Programming was always my passion, especialy building robust and highly scalable systems.
-- 🚀 I have aquired 10+ years expireince of building and designing backend systems. (distributed, event driven, highly available)
+- 🚀 I have aquired 10+ years expireince of building and designing entire systems. (distributed, event driven, highly available)
 - 📚 During spare time I work on expending my expertise to various domains within the IT industry.
 - 🔧 For 5+ years I led cross-functional development teams, significantly reduced developers churn and resolved substantial tech debt.
 - ⚡️ Now specialize in building highly-scalable, data intense and robust applications.
 As well as building high performing teams to boost current development needs.